AlexZhang028/voxel-carving-with-aruco/README.md

 `getImageWithMarker(index)`: returns image and highlights all detected marks on it.

 `getImageWithAxes(index)`: returns image and draws world frame onit.

+## Build target "foreground"

+removes background of images in /DataSet_Old with function `cv::grabCut()`

+fixed and pre-defined bounding box

 ## Example pictures